WebPatient/EOSIOPublicHealthAuthority/README.md

 <br>Youtube demo #3: https://youtu.be/jknyGfeAMXs (1:44 mins)

+# How to quick start using the app

+- Step 1<br>
+Clone repository or download ZIP file

+- Step 2<br>
+Open a terminal at eosio_exposure_notifications directory

+- Step 3<br>
+At the opened terminal type: flutter run<br>
+Then press enter

+- Step 4<br>
+Turn on the bluetooth on your mobile device

+- Step 5<br>
+Wait for EOSIO Public Health Authority App<br>
+Then press on 'TURN ON EXPOSURE NOTIFICATIONS'

+- Step 6<br>
+When infected with COVID-19 press on 'NOTIFY OTHERS'

+- Step 7<br>
+An authorized healthcare provider with valid Owner and Active Private keys

 # Inspiration for EOSIO Public Health Authority App

 This software is inspired by the need of a solution for decentralized contact tracing by merging blockchain technology and Bluetooth technology on Android and iOS mobile devices.